yixuan/recosystem/README.md

 to be predicted.
 In some other literatures, this problem may be given other names, e.g. collaborative filtering, matrix completion, matrix recovery, etc.

-### Features of LIBMF and Recosystem
+### Features of LIBMF and recosystem

 `LIBMF` itself is a parallelized library, meaning that users can take advantage of multicore CPUs to speed up the computation.
 It also utilizes some advanced CPU features to further improve the performance.

-`Recosystem` is a complete wrapper of `LIBMF`, hence the features of `LIBMF` are all included in `Recosystem`.
-Also, unlike most other R packages for statistical modeling which store the whole dataset into memory, `LIBMF` (and hence `Recosystem`) is much hard-disk-based.
+`recosystem` is a complete wrapper of `LIBMF`, hence the features of `LIBMF` are all included in `recosystem`.
+Also, unlike most other R packages for statistical modeling which store the whole dataset into memory, `LIBMF` (and hence `recosystem`) is much hard-disk-based.
 The dataset is not loaded into memory at one time, but rather converted into a temporary binary file.
 Similarly, the constructed model which contains information for prediction is stored in the hard disk.
 Finally, prediction result is also not in memory but written into a file.
-That is to say, `Recosystem` will have a comparatively small memory usage.
+That is to say, `recosystem` will have a comparatively small memory usage.

-### Usage of Recosystem
+### Usage of recosystem

-The usage of `Recosystem` is quite simple, mainly consisting of four steps:
+The usage of `recosystem` is quite simple, mainly consisting of four steps:

 1. Create a model object by calling `Reco()`.
 2. Call methods `convert_train()` and `convert_test()` to convert data